 Led by Narrabri research scientist Dr Angela Pattinson, the work looks at environmental sustainability, indigenous land management, climate change, and the urban verse regional debate.

-The installation will be launched in September on the University's Camperdown campus and is a collaboration between:
+The installation is a collaboration between: